‘General Hospital’ Spoilers Next 2 Weeks: Shiloh Causes Scrambling, Ava Maneuvers, & Oscar’s Condition Worsens

 — General Hospital (@GeneralHospital) April 12, 2019

 Aiden will face fresh bullying at school, prompting Cameron to get angry and step in to protect his little brother.
-General Hospital spoilers share that Cameron won’t react well to Elizabeth and Franco’s concerns and this will be a rather tender situation.
+General Hospital spoilers share that Cameron won’t react well to Elizabeth and Franco’s concerns, and this will be a rather tender situation.

 Oscar’s condition will seemingly continue to decline, causing a lot of emotional upheaval for Josslyn, Carly, Kim, and Drew.
-Olivia will prepare the Quartermaine mansion for Kim and Oscar’s arrival and viewers can expect a harsh interaction soon between Joss and Cam.
+Olivia will prepare the Quartermaine mansion for Kim and Oscar’s arrival, and viewers can expect a harsh interaction soon between Joss and Cam.

-General Hospital spoilers for the next two weeks also tease that Mac will be angry over something and Lulu will return home to fight a new custody battle with Valentin.
-In addition, Nina will be shocked and Margaux will make a confession of sorts.
+General Hospital spoilers for the next two weeks also tease that Mac will be angry over something, and Lulu will return home to fight a new custody battle with Valentin.
+In addition, Nina will be shocked, and Margaux will make a confession of sorts.

 Soap Central notes that Spencer will run into a roadblock of some nature, Willow will be hiding the truth in some way, and Sasha will be spending more time with Michael again.
-General Hospital spoilers hint that all of this chaos will pave the way to some big twists and turns and buzzworthy revelations and fans cannot wait to watch it all play out.
+General Hospital spoilers hint that all of this chaos will pave the way to some big twists and turns and buzzworthy revelations, and fans cannot wait to watch it all play out.